1st Battalion 22nd Infantry

 and camp for the winter months at the mouth of the Tongue River, where it meets the Yellowstone River.

-At this time of the year supply boats could go no further up the Yellowstone than the mouth
+At this time of the year supply boats could go no further up the Yellowstone River than the mouth

 of Glendive Creek.
 Six companies of the 22nd Infantry were detailed to meet the boats at Glendive,